kubestellar/kubestellar/docs/content/direct/core-chart.md

 # KubeStellar Core chart usage

-This documents explains how to use KubeStellar Core chart to deploy a new instance of KubeStellar with a choice of user-defined KubeFlex Control Planes (CPs).
+This documents explains how to use KubeStellar Core chart to do three of the 11 installation and usage steps; please see [the outline](usage-basics.md) for generalities and [the quickstart](get-started.md) for an example of usage.

+This Helm chart can do any subset of the following things.

+- Initialize a pre-existing cluster to serve as the KubeFlex hosting cluster.
+- Create some ITSes.
+- Create some WDSes.

 The information provided is specific for the following release: